 Resources and information to help integrators with GDPR compliance.

-As you might have heard, the EU’s new General Data Protection Regulation (GDPR) comes into force on May 25th.
-HubSpot has been working hard to enhance our platform to enable easier compliance with the GDPR.
+As you might have heard, the EU’s new General Data Protection Regulation (GDPR) came into effect on May 25th, 2018.
+HubSpot continues to enhance our platform to enable easier compliance with the GDPR.
 You can find the most up to date and in depth information at our GDPR Product Readiness Page, which we strongly encourage you to read.
-Additionally, we wanted to make sure that our Connect Partners are aware of the changes we are making and how they affect integrations, and provide the right resources to our partners.
+Additionally, we wanted to make sure that our app partners are aware of the changes we are making and how they affect integrations, and provide the right resources to our partners.

 You can find the full list of product tools and changes in the HubSpot GDPR Playbook.
 Below, we highlight a few changes that we think our integrators should know about in particular.